JeffKoMS/sample-course/Instructions/Labs/01-exercise-template.md

 * Next is indented 4 after unordered

     ```
-    # Indented 4
+   # Indented 3 within a 4 space block indent
    myRg=rg-junk
    echo $myName
        # comment indented four spaces
        echo This should not be hard
     ```

 1. Indented 4 after ordered list